top of page

 Edwin A. Fleisher (1877-1959) was a childless philanthropist with an effect on our neighborhood.
 In Fleisher’s case, he donated his collection of over 3,000 musical scores, valued then at $500,000, to the Parkway Central Library in 1929, plus an endowment to keep the collection growing.
 This collection represents the largest repository of orchestral performance materials in the world.
 These works, now numbering over 21,000, are loaned to performance organizations throughout the world for concerts and recordings.
 As noted in our article about Helen Fleisher, there were many members of Fleisher family in our neighborhood and the Fleisher Yarn Works, the source of the family wealth, had a satellite factory at 25th and Hamilton Streets.

 John W. Hallahan was in the shoe and real estate business until his death in 1901.
 He had no children.
-His sister and business partner, Mary Hallahan McMichan, gave the initial $100,000 seed money to start construction of the Catholic Girls High School at 319 North 19th Street.
-She had one daughter.
-After Mary’s death in 1925 the name of the school was changed to John W. Hallahan Catholic Girls High School, as per Mary’s wishes.
+His sister and business partner, Mary Hallahan McMichan, used $100,000 from his estate as seed money for the construction of the Catholic Girls High School at 319 North 19th Street.
+After Mary’s death in 1925 the name of the school was changed to John W. Hallahan Catholic Girls High School, per Mary’s wishes.

 As discussed in our article about the history of the Tivoli Condominiums site, Samuel Robinson was one of the two founders of the Acme Market supermarket chain, along with William Crawford.
 Both were boyhood friends in Ireland; both became rich through their innovative marketing; and both were childless.
 Crawford died in 1942.
 Robinson died in 1958.
 The latter was a generous donor to many causes during his lifetime, especially to the Presbyterian Orphanage in southwest Philadelphia at 58th and Kingsessing Avenue, which had been founded in 1877.
 When Robinson died in 1958, he left all of his estate to his favorite causes, and left his Rosemont mansion, Glencoe, to the Presbyterian Village.
 This allowed the orphanage’s move from a deteriorating Kingsessing neighborhood to a country estate.
 The history of the Presbyterian Children’s Village is given in the outside article here.
 Glencoe, where Robinson lived from 1925 to 1958, was sold off privately in 2022 for $20 million.